Why can't my Amazon EC2 instance join the Amazon ECS cluster?

 Error: Launching a new EC2 instance.
 Status Reason: This account is currently blocked and not recognized as a valid account.
 Please contact aws-verification@amazon.com if you have questions.
 Launching EC2 instance failed.

-This error occurs when your account is blocked and Amazon doesn't recognize your account.
-To unblock your account, send an email to aws-verification@amazon.com.
-Make sure to include in your email that you need your account unblocked.
+This error occurs when your AWS account is blocked and Amazon doesn't recognize the account.
+To unblock your account, send an email to request that AWS unblock your account to aws-verification@amazon.com.

-This error occurs when the ECS agent can't use the ECS cluster to register the EC2 container instance because the EC2 instance is inactive.
+This error occurs when the Amazon ECS container agent can't use the cluster to register the EC2 container instance because the EC2 instance is inactive.
 This error is related to the application that runs on the instance.
 To understand the cause of the error, first check the application.
-If the error persists, then check the ECS agent logs.
+If the error persists, then check the Amazon ECS container agent logs.

 Error: Few instances are able to join the cluster but with the same configurations, other instance are not able to join the cluster.

-This error occurs because of a ThrottlingException that results when a specific API call exceeds the rate limit.
-To resolve this error, increase the account-level rate limit.
-Check for APIs, such as RegisterTargets and RegisterContainerInstance.
+This error occurs when a specific API call exceeds the rate quota and results in a ThrottlingException.
+For more information, see Request throttling for the Amazon ECS API.
+To resolve this error, increase the account-level rate quota.
+Use AWS CloudTrail to check for common API calls such as ListTasks and RegisterContainerInstance.

 Error: After changing the instance type, new instances are unable to join the cluster.

-This error occurs when the ECS agent is stuck in the Pending state and you can't change the instance type.
+This error occurs when the Amazon ECS container agent is stuck in the Pending state and you can't change the instance type.
 To change the instance type in Amazon ECS, complete the following steps:

 - Delete the container instance.

-- Launch a new container instance that has the new instance size.
+- Launch a new container instance that has the new instance type.

 Note: It's a best practice to use an Amazon ECS optimized Amazon Linux 2 AMI to launch the instance for your cluster.

-Or, you can create a new launch configuration.
-Then, update the launch configuration in the Auto Scaling group.
+Or, create a new launch configuration, and then update the launch configuration in the Auto Scaling group.

 For more information, see How do I change my container instance type in Amazon ECS?